britthubs/GitGuide/README.md

 ## Authors
-author and idea: @britthubs
+Author and idea: @britthubs

-contributor and mentor: @mai-soup
+Contributor and mentor: @mai-soup